 We also have unofficial SPECworkstation 3 benchmark results for the Create G7 (official benchmarks need to be submitted to SPEC, but these were not).
 For each test, we took the geometric mean of SPECworkstation 3’s many trials to come up with an overall number.

-In SPECworkstation 3, the Create G7 was faster than its competition in Blender (175 seconds) and FSI financial modeling (149.2 seconds).
+In SPECworkstation 3, the Create G7 was slower than its competition in Blender (110.9 seconds) and FSI financial modeling (71.9 seconds).

-However, it lost to the ZBook 15 G6 in our other SPECworkstation 3 tests.
-These include GPU tests, like Catia (the Create G7 hit 113 fps versus the ZBook 15’s 252.8 fps) and Creo (82 fps versus 107.3 fps), as well as Showcase (26 fps versus 71.7 fps).
+However, it fell in between the ZBook 15 G6 and second-generation Lenovo ThinkPad P1in most other SPECworkstation 3 tests.
+These include GPU tests, like Catia (the Create G7 hit 114.4 frames per second versus the ThinkPad’s 111.5 fps) and Creo (72.7 fps versus 50.9 fps).
+In Showcase, the ZBook Create G7 actually took the lead (85 fps versus 71.7 fps for the ZBook 15 G7 and 37.2 fps for the ThinkPad).
 The programs are more niche but vital for fields like architecture.

 We also put the ZBook Create G7 through our usual Cinebench stress-testing, where we run the benchmark 20 times on a loop.
 Here, the Create G7 scored an average 3,063.6 points.
 The CPU ran at an average clock speed of 2.97 GHz during testing.
 Its average temperature was 82.6 degrees Celsius (180.1 degrees Fahrenheit).